 Lobectomy is performed while you are under general anesthesia.
 Depending on your condition, your doctor can choose to do the surgery in one out of multiple ways.
 The different types of surgery are:

-- Robotic surgery- In this method, the surgeon will sit at a console next to you and will control a few robotic arms that will perform the operation.
+During robotic surgery, the surgeon will sit at a console next to you and will control a few robotic arms that will perform the operation.
 The procedure uses three or four half-inch cuts between your ribs, which causes lesser bleeding as well as a lower chance of infection.
 It leads to a faster recovery as well.

 Following your surgery, you will most likely need to stay in the hospital for two to four days.
 How long you stay depends on how fast you are recovering as well as your surgeon’s preference.
 You will be expected to get out of your bed and walk around and will also be encouraged to stay out of bed as much as you can, starting from the day after the procedure.